railsware/mailtrap-dotnet/docs/getting-started/configuration-client-factory.md

 ```

-## Configuration with @Mailtrap.Configuration.Models.MailtrapClientOptions instance
+## Configuration with @Mailtrap.Configuration.MailtrapClientOptions instance
-Alternatively, the same way as with DI container, factory can be configured using pre-created instance of @Mailtrap.Configuration.Models.MailtrapClientOptions with additional parameters set to non-default values:
+Alternatively, the same way as with DI container, factory can be configured using pre-created instance of @Mailtrap.Configuration.MailtrapClientOptions with additional parameters set to non-default values:
 ```csharp
 using Mailtrap;